three-body-analysis/tris/README.md

 > [!WARNING]
-> Note that this is part of a research work in the process of being published, hence this codebase will not be exceedingly updated.
-[Issues](https://github.com/three-body-analysis/tris/issues) and [Pull Requests](https://github.com/three-body-analysis/tris/pulls) are appreciated, so that we can work to make this library more usable by the larger astronomical community.
+> Note that this is part of a research work in the process of being published, hence this repositry will likely not be exceedingly up-to-date.
+[Issues](https://github.com/three-body-analysis/tris/issues) and [Pull Requests](https://github.com/three-body-analysis/tris/pulls) are appreciated, so that we can work to make this library more useful by the larger astronomical community.